 But despite its name, the land still faces the threat of development.
 Since 1998, conservationists and community members have worked to protect the woods from a variety of proposed projects-including plans for 200 homes and an 18-hole golf course.

 In June 2013, The Trust for Public Land reached an agreement with River Sound Development, LLC, to purchase The Preserve.
-Under the agreement, we have until June 2014 to raise between $10 million and $11 million in public and private funds to acquire the property and cover stewardship and costs.
+Under the agreement, we have until June 2014 to identify $10 million in public and private funds to acquire the property and cover stewardship and costs.
 If we are successful, this, and, the largest unprotected coastal forest between New York City and Boston, will be permanently protected from future development and connect to 500 acres of existing town parkland—including miles of trails—providing expanded opportunities for hiking and viewing a variety of birds and wildlife.

 Explore our work